+At Children’s Hearings Scotland, our highly trained Panel Members make decisions for Scotland’s unique Children’s Hearings System that upholds and promotes the rights of infants, children and young people.
 Our 2,500 volunteer Panel Members take part in children’s hearings in their local areas, making decisions with and for infants, children and young people.
-Our organisation also supports a network of Area Support Teams which are made up of 400 volunteers who support Panel Members in their local communities.
+Our organisation also supports a network of Area Support Teams throughout Scotland who support Panel Members in their local communities.

 As an organisation that works within the Children’s Hearings System, we are passionate about making a positive contribution to improving outcomes for Scotland’s infants, children and young people.

 You can read more about our core values on our website chscotland.gov.uk/about-us as well as view an introductory video to our organisation.

 We also offer a generous benefits package from hybrid working to flexi hours and a fantastic pension scheme – check out our full benefits summary chscotland.gov.uk/about-us/working-with-us.